tybottorff/bottorffdocs/notes/literature_notes.md

  - stimulatory (CD25, CD28, 4-1BB, ICOS, OX40) and inhibitory (PD-1, CTLA-4, PD-L1, CD39, TIGIT) checkpoints coexpressed by intratumoral CD4<sup>+</sup> FoxP3<sup>+</sup> T cells
  - FoxP3<sup>+</sup> CD4<sup>+</sup> T cells highly clonal, high inhibitory checkpoint expression
  - **perhaps other ICBs fail because they aren't inhibiting Tregs?**
+# Immune checkpoint therapy for solid tumors: clinical dilemas and future trends
+ - ICBs targeting CTLA-4, PD-1, PD-L1, LAG-3 have been approved in clinical applications for treatment of solid tumors (solid likely because these have localized, immunosuppressive TMEs, expressing PD-L1 for example, that are more susceptible to therapies reinvigorating TILs)
+ - particularly effective in patients with melanoma and NSCLC
+ - ICBs have been approved as early as 2011, have since gradually moved from 2nd/3rd line drugs to 1st line ones
+ - as of late 2022, 9 drugs targeting 4 immune checkpoints (CTLA-4, PD-1, PD-L1, LAG-3) have been approved
+ - there's also recent interest in targeting other co-inhibitory receptors like TIGIT, TIM-3, IDO, CD39, NKG2A, SIRP alpha (antagonizing), as well as activating co-stimulatory receptors like ICOS, GITR, OX40, 4-1BB, TLRs
+ - PD-1 inducibly expressed on most immune cells, like PD-1 expressed on T cells following TCR signaling
+ - PD-1 upregulated on CD8s following chronic virus infection
+ - tumor gene mutations associated with ICB response: high tumor mutational burden has been used to predict ICB response (higher TMB means more potential neoantigens)
 # Immune dysfunction revealed by digital spatial profiling of immuno-oncology markers in progressive states of renal cell carcinoma and in brain metastases
  - lower immune checkpoint inhibitor (TIM-3, CTLA-4), cytolytic (GZMA, GZMB), and T cell activation (CD25) protein expression in metastases compared with primary tumors
  - metastases macrophages less M1-like, inflammatory markers (HLA-DR, CD127)